rpsingh2/dlsd/code/8/README.md

 ## Abstract
 NSGA-II is an extremely popular algorithm mused in mutli-objective optimizations problems.
 NSGA-II is known for its fast selection operator that uses a quick non-domination sort of the frontiers in a population.
 With this experiment, the results of two types of secondary sorting methods were explored.
-With this setup we tried to explore the difference between using binary domination with cuboid distances and continuous domination as two different types of secondary sorts.
-Using the DTLZ family of models we were able to obtain results about each of the final populations of points evolved using NSGA-II with each secondary selection method.
+With this setup I tried to explore the difference between using binary domination with cuboid distances and continuous domination as two different types of secondary sorts.
+Using the DTLZ family of models I was able to obtain results about each of the final populations of points evolved using NSGA-II with each secondary selection method.
 It turns out neither method has any particualr advantage in terms of impact on hypervolume regardless of the number of objectives used.

 ## Introduction